Statement of Shareholders’ Equity

 - The report gives stakeholders a better understanding on how the equity accounts have changed via the repurchase of stock, issuance of common and preferred equity etc.

-- It is a key financial document which companies must report under both IFRS and US GAAP reporting standards
+- It is a key financial document that companies must report under both IFRS and US GAAP reporting standards

 - IAS 1 defines equity as the residual interest in the net assets of an entity that remains after deducting its liabilities.
 In a business enterprise, the equity is the ownership interest.

 It is a financial document that a company issues as part of its balance sheet, and it gives investors information about why accounts have changed.
 Below is Hershey Company’s consolidated statements of stockholder’s equity.
 Let’s examine the different line items within the statement.